benreiff/FinalProjectHoneyBeeStudy/README.md

 ## Analysis to Run
 - Change in honey production by state
-- Change in honey value by state from
+- Change in honey value by state from 1987 to 2019
-- Change in bee colony inventory from
+- Change in bee colony inventory from 1987 to 2019
-- Change in bee colony loss from
+- Change in bee colony loss from 1987 to 2019
 - Change in acres bearing almonds